When you and the school district are unable to resolve differences about

-If you believe the district has failed to provide a service identified on your student’s IEP, believe that the district has denied your student a FAPE, or believe the district has not met any other federal or state requirements related to special education, then you may consider using one of three more formal dispute resolution options in order to resolve your disagreement.
+If you believe the district has failed to provide a service identified on your student’s IEP, believe that the district has denied your student FAPE, or believe the district has not met any other federal or state requirements related to special education, then you may consider using more formal dispute resolution options in order to resolve your disagreement.
 Your options

 Visit the Special Education Dispute Resolution page for further details on each of these options.

-Questions about your dispute resolution options can be directed to the Special Education Parent Liaison
+about your dispute resolution options to the Special Education Parent Liaison.